5 Emerging Data Privacy Trends in 2025

 Excessive and unfounded requests can be rejected, such as when someone keeps sending daily DSARs even though you already responded.
 But in most cases, you’ll need to respond.

 Before you respond, don’t forget to verify the person’s identity and clarify the nature of the request.
-Otherwise, you could be handing personal information over to a malicious actor.
+Otherwise, you could be handing employee personal information over to a malicious actor.

 Lastly, you’ll need to provide the data in a format that can be easily accessed and copied, also known as a portable data format.